danielboots/fytletic/README.md

 * Footer features on Index.html with information section populated with my information.

+* Extensive use of logic if else statements which render blocks if the user has infomation pertaining to those blocks, for example, the media blocks in gyms and fighter profiles, if the user hasnt uploaded at least one video to this  section the block doesnt render in the template, this condenses the templates and allows templates to look complete even with out a full profile.

+* similarly if a user doesnt provide all social media links, they are greyed out, active social media links return branded colours alerting the user to the fact the profile has an active social media link.

 * Gym and Fighter Main pages  utilizes bootstrap cards which display FIghter image and content relevant to the fighter,, encouraging click through from the button below.
 This was templated using the Django framework.
 This allowed the developer to create one template card which was used to create all the data cards for the users, through creating loops for the fighters.
 In time i will add pagination and sorting of these cards once the site grows in user data.